hcilab/wams/README.md

 ### Images

 To use images, you first need to set up a path to the [static directory](#static-resources).

+For this example, create an `images` directory in the app folder and use it as your static directory.

+Put `monaLisa.jpg` from `examples/img` to the images folder.

 ```javascript
 const app = WAMS.Application({